bruvzz/vape/README.md

-# Vape UI, but making some tweeks.
+# Vape Lite, but making some tweeks.

-> I'm tweeking Vape UI just with some changes, you can also change it if you would like.
+> I'm tweeking Vape Lite just with some changes, you can also change it if you would like.

 # Credentials